cymen/node-keypress-prompt/README.md

 assumed you won't do something silly like prompt with options like `[1, '1']`.
 It will work just maybe not quite how you want it to.

+## Bailing out

+If ctrl-c is press at the prompt, the promise will be rejected and `process.exit(1)` will be called.

 ## Testing

 `fakeKeypress` is provided for use in tests.
 For example: